process-analytics/bpmn-visualization-addons/packages/addons/README.md

 - `OverlaysPlugin`:
   - let show/hide overlays created with `BpmnElementsRegistry.addOverlays`.
   - provides all `BpmnElementsRegistry` methods relating to overlays.
+- `StyleByNamePlugin`: provides all `BpmnElementsRegistry` methods relating to style, identifying the BPMN elements by name.

 #### Writing a custom plugin